Yūki Fujikura

-Early life
+Early life and apprenticeship

 Yūki Fujikura was born on October 23, 1979, in Shinjuku, Tokyo.
 He was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū as a student of shogi professional Noboru Sakurai in 1992, was promoted to 1-dan in 1998, and finally obtained full professional status and corresponding rank of 4-dan in October 2002 after winning the 31st 3-dan League (April 2002 – October 2002) with a record of 13 wins and 5 losses.

 Shogi professional

 Fujikura retired from professional shogi on May 19, 2022.
 He finished his career with a record of 168 wins and 236 losses.

 Promotion history

 The promotion history for Fujikura is as follows: